tier4/scenario_simulator_v2/docs/user_guide/scenario_editor/CreateSimpleScenario.md

 You can place Ego car and set the destination on the map by following steps.

 1. "EDIT" on the menu -> "Ego" -> Select "Set ego car"
-2. Click where you would like to place Ego car on the lane in the map.
+2. Click where you would like to place the Ego car on the lane on the map.
 3. "EDIT" on the menu -> "Ego" -> Select "Set ego car destination"
-4. Click where you would like to set as a destination of Ego car on the lane in the map.
+4. Click where you would like to set as a destination of the Ego car on the lane on the map.

 Objects which show Ego car and the destination are displayed on the map like a following figure.
 ![](screenshot01.png)